gravitational/teleport/docs/testplan.md

 ```
 - [ ] Verify that requests are shown and that correct states are applied to each request (pending, approved, denied)
 - [ ] Verify that creating a new request works
-  - [ ] Verify that under requestable roles, only `allow-roles` and `allow-users` is listed
+  - [ ] Verify that under requestable roles, only `allow-roles` and `allow-users` are listed
   - [ ] Verify input validation requires at least one role to be selected
 - [ ] Verify assume buttons are only present for approved request and for logged in user
-  - [ ] Verify assuming `allow-roles` allows you to see roles screen and ssh into nodes
+  - [ ] Verify that assuming `allow-roles` allows you to see roles screen and ssh into nodes
-  - [ ] Verify after clicking on assume buttons, button is disabled
+  - [ ] Verify that after clicking on the assume button, it is disabled
-  - [ ] After assuming `allow-roles`, verify assuming `allow-users` allows you to see users screen, and denies access to nodes.
+  - [ ] After assuming `allow-roles`, verify that assuming `allow-users` allows you to see users screen, and denies access to nodes.
-    - [ ] Verify after 4 minutes, user is logged out of screen automatically.
+    - [ ] Verify that after 4 minutes, the user is automatically logged out
-- [ ] Verify after logging out (or getting logged out automatically) and relogging in, permissions are set back to `default`, and requests that are not expired and are approved, is assumable again.
+- [ ] Verify that after logging out (or getting logged out automatically) and relogging in, permissions are reset to `default`, and requests that are not expired and are approved are assumable again.

 #### Users
 - [ ] Verify that users are shown